ond000/pi-hole-card/README.md

 ### Card Editor

-The card is fully configurable through the card editor:
+The card is fully configurable through the card editor, allowing you to customize:

+- Pi-hole device selection
+- Card title and icon
+- Custom actions for statistics, info panels, and control buttons

 ![editor](assets/editor.png)